aelkz/toptal/README.md

 Working as a team, we expect to deal with every kind of situation.
 Knowing how to deal with them is something that defines the mature of the team to solve critical situations like that one I faced in the past time.
 If someone in the team had different toughts or choosen the wrong direction, I think we are not able to deliver the project in time.

 As a professional, I have to expect to work with other people and treat them with respect.
-I need to act as a robot in terms of efficiency and quality of the product I've been put to design, but I need to know how to increase or decrease my sense of helping if someone is acting lower than expected, to keep team working as a unique processing unit.
+I need to act as a robot in terms of efficiency and quality of the product I've been put to design, but I need to know how to increase or decrease my sense of helping if someone is acting lower than expected, to keep the team working as a unique processing unit.

+Raphael Abreu
+raphael.alex@gmail.com